Nathaniel-A-Miller/arabic_meter/README.md

 # Arabic meter identification script

-WOP.
+WIP.
 This script provides the basic structure to identify the meter.
 In order to use it, click on Arabic_meter.ipynb above for a preview and click the "Run in Colab" badge to run.
 You will need to Run All and input a half line (hemistich) of completely vocalized Arabic poetry written